influxdata/telegraf/README.md

 * **interval**: How ofter to gather metrics.
 Uses a simple number + unit parser, ie "10s" for 10 seconds or "5m" for 5 minutes.
 * **debug**: Set to true to gather and send metrics to STDOUT as well as InfluxDB.

+## Supported Plugins

+Telegraf currently has support for collecting metrics from:

+* Sysmtem (memory, CPU, network, etc.)
+* Docker
+* MySQL
+* PostgreSQL
+* Redis

+We'll be adding support for many more over the coming months.
+Read on if you want to add support for another service or third-party API.

 ## Plugin Options

 There are 3 configuration options that are configurable per plugin: